kevinash/awesome-ai/README.md

 - **Morphing one sketch to another** the model will come up with new drawings that it believes to be the interpolation between the two original drawings ( [Demo](https://magenta.tensorflow.org/assets/sketch_rnn_demo/interp.html) )
 - **Mimic your sketches** Rather than drawing a perfect duplicate copy of your drawing, the model will try to mimic your drawing instead. ( [Demo](https://magenta.tensorflow.org/assets/sketch_rnn_demo/multi_vae.html) )
 - **Cartoonify** – turn your photo in a drawing, Google experiment ( [Demo](https://experiments.withgoogle.com/cartoonify) )
+- **Monster Mash** - sketch based tool for 3D modeling and animation.
+This tool allows you to animate your sketch by inflating a 2D drawing to 3D and animating ([Demo](http://monstermash.zone/), [Article](https://ai.googleblog.com/2021/04/monster-mash-sketch-based-tool-for.html) )

 ## Project 4.2 Colorize your Sketch